CCALI/a2jauthor/README.md

 ## To setup:

-First install the server side dependencies, there is a small ExpressJS service that generates PDF as part of the document assembly feature; from the root folder run
+### wkhtmltopdf

+Before installing the server side depencencies, you need to install `wkhtmltopdf` on your system, `wkhtmltopdf` is a command line tool that renders HTML into PDF.
+The easiest way to do this is to [download](http://wkhtmltopdf.org/downloads.html#stable) a prebuilt version for your system

+Once `wkhtmltopdf` command line tool is available on your system, install the node dependencies from the from the root folder of the app by running the following command:

 ```
 npm install